barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ##### Coloring format (.colors)

 LGL allows you to color both nodes and edges.
-In order to color edges between, each pairwise edge must have an R G B value.
+In order to color edges, each pairwise edge must have an R G B value.
 To color individual verteces, each vertex must have an R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
 The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy, etc.

 ```
 $ cat example.edge.colors